BakhturinaPolina/The-Romance-Formula-Goodreads-Reviews-BERTopic-Rating-Predictor/outputs/reports/corpus_construction/SUBSET_SAMPLING_AND_VALIDATION.md

 ## Statistical Validation

-To assess the representativeness of the 6,000-book subset, we performed comprehensive statistical comparisons between the full dataset and subset across key demographic and engagement variables.
+To assess the representativeness of the 6,000-book subset, comprehensive statistical comparisons were performed between the full dataset and subset across key demographic and engagement variables.

 ### Categorical Variables